FEROS01/FEROCHAT/README.md

 ## Installation
 <a name="installation"></a>

-To run the FEROCHAT Messenger App locally, follow these steps:
+To run the FEROCHAT Messenger App locally, follow these steps in your console:

 1. Clone this repository: